 Abstract Submission and Workshop Registration

 Registration for the workshop is required, but free.
-Registration details will be updated soon.
+Please email the conference organizers.

 If you would like to participate by giving a talk, please submit an abstract or prospectus (up to 1000 words) HERE.
 Submissions should be prepared for blind review and uploaded by July 16, 2017.